What is happening?

 You will need to complete this form so that SightCall can submit verification details on your behalf when registering dedicated phone numbers for your account.

-What does consent mean?
+What does "Consent" mean?

 Who is enforcing this and how?

 The individual SMS providers (ex: Twilio) are responsible for the verification and the enforcement.
 Twilio, for example, will enforce a daily SMS send limit of 2k per day from unverified numbers.
 See the FAQ pages below for more information.
+We recommend you refer to the FAQ pages below for more information on the thresholds applied for SMS volumes:

 Does this apply to me?